-Moung Ngwe Zin Building
+The Moung Ngwe Zin Building

 Lakon, centre of the teak industry

-Some of the British teak companies had been operative in Burma for many years.
-They brought with them Burmese and Shan workers and staff.
-They established temples and built houses in typical Burmese and Shan architectural style.
-The building has been beautifully restored and now houses an art gallery and cafe on the ground floor.
-On our last visit to Lampang in September 2019 the house was still open as a coffee shop.
+Some of the British teak companies had been operating for many years in Burma.
+They brought with them many Burmese and Shan workers.
+These immigrants established temples and built houses in typical Burmese and Shan architectural style.
+The building has been beautifully restored.
+The association of Siamese architects awarded the owners of the building the outstanding architecture award for Lanna building conservation.